Table of Contents

 No Paper Bags Allowed

 In Utah, there is a rather peculiar provision in the law that prohibits individuals from walking down the street while carrying a paper bag containing a violin.
-While the reasoning behind this law may not be clear, it serves as a quirky reminder of the unique and sometimes perplexing regulations that can be found in our legal system (Attorney at Law Magazine).
+While the reasoning behind this law may not be clear, it serves as a quirky reminder of the unique and sometimes perplexing regulations that can be found in our legal system according to Attorney at Law Magazine.
 So, if you happen to be carrying a violin in Utah, make sure it’s not inside a paper bag!

 Fishing on Horseback